TrevorCarmichael/V-Rising-Docker-Linux/readme.md

 3. Modify the ServerGameSettings.json and ServerHostSettings.json for whatever you want.

-4. Build the image
-sudo docker-compose build

-5. Modify docker compose, set a path for where you want your saves.
+4. Modify docker compose, set a path for where you want your saves.
 Set the save and settings directories

-6. compose
+5. Build and Start Container
 sudo docker-compose up -d

 Really messy setup but this was the only way I could figure out how to work it lol.
 Never used Wine before.
 Hope for a native linux server soon!